 We’re creating the world’s largest network for elderly care and services.
-With over 300M elderly people in Asia-Pacific alone, there’s a lot to do.
-Since our founding in late 2016, we’ve assembled a compassionate and well-trained group of over 500 caregivers and dozens of home care, nursing and related agencies along with medical providers, transportation companies and food service partners.
+With over 300 million elderly people in Asia-Pacific alone, there’s a lot to do.
+Founded in late 2016, we’ve assembled a compassionate and well-trained group of over 500 caregivers, dozens of home care, nursing and related agencies along with medical providers, transportation companies and food service partners.

 Pillar supports these hard working children who are trying their best to keep traditional values whilst trying to earn a living to support their families.

 TThis gave rise to the idea of Pillar.
 Others in the home care business start when the seniors are ill and the children are already at wits end trying to cope.
 Pillar supports the children right from the most minor of things, such as home cleaning, shopping and feeding, all the way through complex medical assistance.